cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 # AI-Boost for Red Alert
-Last update at: 9 nov 2020
+Last update at: 15 nov 2020

-Please re-subscribe to download the newest version.
+Please follow the steps below to update and reactivate the mod:
+- Disable the mod in the Mods Menu
+- Unsubscribe from the mod in the in-game Workshop Mods menu
+- Quit and restart the game
+- Re-subscribe to the mod via the Workshop Mods menu
+- Activate the mod and restart the game as prompted
+- The updated mod should then work as intended

 This is my personal AI-Boost mod for RA.
-I've added some changes to improve the AI on top of the Rampastring Quality of Live MOD. (waypoints, etc.)
+I've added some changes to improve the AI on top of several other mods like:
+-The Rampastring Quality of Live MOD. (waypoints, etc.)
+-Engineer instant capture
+-Additional Zoom Levels
+-RA Immersive Helis Mod

 The AI handles his cash flow and building priorities/limits a lot smarter.
 It doesn't wait for the player to let his base grow and/or tech up to the highest level.